|

 Import Bills for Collection

-Deliver documents against Payment (D/P) i.e. Sight - whereby Bangkok Bank will only release the documents to the buyer upon payment is received.
+- Delivering documents against Payment (D/P) i.e. Sight - whereby the Collecting/Presenting Bank will only release the documents to the Buyer upon payment is received.

-Deliver documents against Acceptance (D/A) i.e. Usance - whereby the Bangkok Bank will release the documents to the buyer upon acceptance of the seller's bills of exchange.
+- Delivering documents against Acceptance (D/A) i.e. Usance - whereby the Collecting/Presenting Bank will release the documents to the Buyer upon acceptance of the Seller's bills of exchange.

 Benefits: